Ryan Spooner

-Ryan Bradley Spooner (born January 30, 1992) is a Canadian professional ice hockey forward for the Shanghai Dragons in the Kontinental Hockey League (KHL).
+Ryan Bradley Spooner (born January 30, 1992) is a Canadian professional ice hockey forward who is currently playing for HK Dukla Trenčín of the Slovak Extraliga.
 He has previously played in the National Hockey League (NHL) for the Boston Bruins, New York Rangers, Edmonton Oilers, and Vancouver Canucks.
-He was selected by the Boston Bruins in the second round, 45th overall, of the 2010 NHL Entry Draft.
+He was selected by the Boston Bruins in the second round, 45th overall, of the 2010 NHL entry draft.